 I enjoy visiting London, as there is much to see and do.
 Where we live in Wales is lovely don’t get me wrong, just there isn’t a huge amount in the way of attractions.
 We make up for it with picturesque scenery of course but I crave a bit more action at times and London is the place to be.
 Fortunately the boys godmummy lives there, so we have very reasonable board and lodging!!!
 But London attractions themselves can be expensive and it pays to look for deals and discounts wherever possible.
+I can see why so many people choose to visit London.

 Here are some of our favourite attractions or ones we haven’t tried yet but are on our wish list to do soon: